DevExpress-Examples/wpf-data-grid-implement-cell-editing-confirmation/README.md

 ## Implementation Details

-Create a custom behavior and attach it to the [TableView](https://docs.devexpress.com/WPF/6294/controls-and-libraries/data-grid/views/table-view).
-This behavior allows you to handle UI element events and call its methods according to the MVVM pattern:
+You can implement a custom attached behavior to interact with events and methods of a UI element ([TableView](https://docs.devexpress.com/WPF/6294/controls-and-libraries/data-grid/views/table-view) in this example) according to the MVVM pattern:

 ```xaml
 <dxg:GridControl.View>